- SLU Brand Identity

 Cancer Center Officially Saint Louis University Cancer Center.
 Cancer Center is acceptable on second reference.

-capitalization Capitalize all schools, colleges and academic centers: College of Arts and Sciences; School of Medicine; Center for Advanced Dental Education, etc. Do not capitalize if you reverse the order: the law school, the medical school, etc. Departments, divisions and offices should appear in lower case: department of biology, alumni relations office, etc., but note a few natural exceptions: the English department, the American studies department.
+capitalization Capitalize all schools, colleges and academic centers: College of Arts and Sciences; School of Medicine; Center for Advanced Dental Education, etc. Administrative divisions that house multiple offices or departments, such as the Division of Enrollment Management are also capitalized.
+Do not capitalize if you reverse the order: the law school, the medical school, etc. Departments, offices and academic program names should appear in lower case: department of biology, the biology program, alumni relations office, etc., but note a few natural exceptions: the English department, the American studies department.

 Cardinal Glennon Children's Medical Center Affiliated with Saint Louis University.
 Officially "SSM Cardinal Glennon Children's Medical Center."